cjunho/cjh/PFE_sp2/Readme.md

 Program that solves the Potential Flow Equations (PFE) on a 3D periodic domain using the modified mid-point scheme.

-The simulation tracks the evolution of two or three line solitons as they interact, to produce a four or eight times higher splash than the initial height of each soliton.
+The simulation tracks the evolution of two line solitons as they interact, to produce a four times higher splash than the initial height of each soliton.

 ## FILES